synioe/fracture_image_classification/README.md

-## See my application for identifying plants - [Plant Care](https://plants-care.com).
-It works using the code from the model implemented in this repo.

-# Keras pretrained models (VGG16, InceptionV3, Resnet50, Resnet152) + Transfer Learning for predicting classes in the Oxford 102 flower dataset (or any custom dataset)
+# Keras(1.x not compatible to keras 2.x) pretrained models (VGG16, InceptionV3, Resnet50, Resnet152) + Transfer Learning for predicting classes in the Oxford 102 flower dataset (or any custom dataset)

 This bootstraps the training of deep convolutional neural networks with [Keras](https://keras.io/) to classify images in the [Oxford 102 category flower dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).